On the Variance of the Optimal Alignments Score for Binary Random Words and an Asymmetric Scoring Function: Combinatorics

 where if $v=(a,b)\in\mathbb{N}^2$, $|v|:=a+b$.
 Let

-where $p^*:=0.5-\epsilon/8$.\\ Let $B^n_2$ be the event that any optimal alignment of $X$ with $Y$ is contained in $V$.
+where $p^*:=1/2-\epsilon/8$.
+Let $B^n_2$ be the event that any optimal alignment of $X$ with $Y$ is contained in $V$.
 In other words, $B^n_2$ holds when for every alignment such that $S_v=L_n$, we have $v\in V$.
-(Here $S_v$ is the score obtained by aligning $X$ with $Y$ and using for this the alignment $v$).\\ The next lemma shows that $B^n_0$ and $B^n_1$ together imply $B^2_n$: \begin{lemma}When $\epsilon>0$ satisfies \eqref{conditionepsi1} below, we have that
+(Here $S_v$ is the score obtained by aligning $X$ with $Y$ and using for this the alignment $v$.)